iwpnd/gittr/readme.md

 # gittr

 Gittr cuts an input polygon into equal sized grid cells.
 Grid cells are only created if they either touch or are within the input polygon.
+It also accounts for polygon holes.

 ## Installation